P403n1x87/echion/README.md

 Echion is an in-process CPython frame stack sampler.
 It can achieve near-zero-overhead, similar to [Austin][austin], by sampling the frame stack of each thread without holding the GIL.
+Native stacks can be sampled too, but the overhead is higher.

 ## Installation